opentext/storyteller/docs/stl/emp2stl.md

 -   `emp2stl( src: stream [, dst: stream, options: object] ) : stream` ...
 Parses _Empower JSON_ fragment and generates corresponding _STL_ fragment
     - `src` ... input stream containing _Empower JSON_
     - `dst` ... output stream to be filled with resulting _STL_ (memory stream is created by default)
-    - `options` ... following are currently supported:
+    - `options` ... following options are currently supported:
       - `indent` ... bool or a string used for indentation
       - `page` ... bool determining whether page type should be generated
+	  - `fonts` ... optional callback for font remap
+	  - `uris` ... optional callback for URI remap
-    - `@return` ... output stream (the `dst` argument if passed, created memory stream otherwise)
+    - `@return` ... output stream (the `dst` argument if provided, temporary memory stream otherwise)

-The interface is stream-based, which provides some efficiency advantages in case we decide to create a C++ implementation.
+The interface is _stream-based_ - this decision has a potential to provide some efficiency advantages in case we create a C++ implementation.

 Maybe there will be a complementary `stl2emp` method in future.
 That way we would have a complete (two-way) conversion which could be